andk123/andk123.github.io/_projects/imagecompress.md

 **Fully connected autoencoder**

 In the case of the fully connected autoencoder, both the encoder and decoder are fully-connected feedforward neural networks.
 First the input passes through the encoder to produce the code.
-The decoder, which has a similar artificial neural network structure, then produces the output only using the code.
+Then, the decoder which has a similar neural network structure produces the output only using the code.
 The goal is to get an output identical with the input.
 Note that the decoder architecture is the mirror image of the encoder.
 This is not a requirement but it’s typically the case.
 The only requirement is the dimensionality of the input and output needs to be the same.

 ![](/assets/img/projects/imagecompress/fullyconnect_ae.png){:.figure1 style="max-width: 50%;"}

--> 172 x 172 x 3 for input
-space -> Millions of parameters -> Not enough memory
+However, this model would not suited for our task as the number of parameters in the fully connected layers would be way too large since we are dealing with images.
+For example, the number of parameters in the first layer assuming only 100 neurons and a 172x172 colored image would be 172 x 172 x 3 x 100 + 100 = 8,875,300 parameters only for the first layer.
 <br/>

 **Convolutional autoencoders**